 - during syscall execution, the processor state changes from user mode to kernel mode → so that protected kernel memory can be used - the set of available system calls is fixed for a given platform; each syscall is identified by a unique number - each system call accepts arguments and possibly return values, bridging user space and kernel space

-For security reasons, syscalls code (kernel space) is not linked directly with user space.
-How can C code invoke syscalls then?
+... but syscall code (in the kernel) is not linked directly with user programs.
+How can they invoke syscalls then?

 System call invocation